krprzenioslo/Hystrixwiki2/Configuration.md

 <a name='CommandFallback'/>
 ### Fallback

-Properties that control how [HystrixCommand.getFallback()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#getFallback\(\)) is executed.
-These properties apply to both ExecutionIsolationStrategy.THREAD and ExecutionIsolationStrategy.SEMAPHORE.
+The following properties control how [HystrixCommand.getFallback()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#getFallback\(\)) executes.
+These properties apply to both `ExecutionIsolationStrategy.THREAD` and `ExecutionIsolationStrategy.SEMAPHORE`.

 #### fallback.isolation.semaphore.maxConcurrentRequests

-Max number of requests allows to a [HystrixCommand.getFallback()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#getFallback\(\)) method from the calling thread.
+This property sets the maximum number of requests a [HystrixCommand.getFallback()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#getFallback\(\)) method is allowed to make from the calling thread.

-If the max concurrent limit is hit then subsequent requests will be rejected and an exception thrown since no fallback could be retrieved.
+If the maximum concurrent limit is hit then subsequent requests will be rejected and an exception thrown since no fallback could be retrieved.

-_Default Value:_ 10
+_Default Value:_ `10`
-_Default Property:_ hystrix.command.default.fallback.isolation.semaphore.maxConcurrentRequests
+_Default Property:_ `hystrix.command.default.fallback.isolation.semaphore.maxConcurrentRequests`
-_Instance Property:_ hystrix.command.[HystrixCommandKey].fallback.isolation.semaphore.maxConcurrentRequests
+_Instance Property:_ `hystrix.command.`[HystrixCommandKey]`.fallback.isolation.semaphore.maxConcurrentRequests`
 _How to Set Instance Default:_

 ```java